-- all legal entities can use the FC model with the exception of physical persons ; - physical persons are obliged to use the AC model; - non-commercial or non-profit organisations established under either public law or private law and international organisations may choose one of the AC, FCF or FC models.
-However, only those non-commercial or non-profit organisations established under either public law or private law and international organisations that do not have an accounting system that allows the share of their direct and indirect costs relating to the project to be distinguished may opt for the AC model; - legal entities defined as SMEs have the choice between the FC and FCF model.
+- all legal entities can use the FCF model with the exception of physical persons ; - physical persons are obliged to use the AC model ; - non-commercial or non-profit organisations established under either public law or private law and international organisations may choose one of the AC or FCF models.
+However, only those noncommercial or non-profit organisations established under either public law or private law and international organisations that do not have an accounting system that allows the share of their direct and indirect costs relating to the project to be distinguished may opt for the AC model;

-Each participant will apply the same cost reporting model in all contracts established under the Sixth Framework Programme.
+Each participant will apply the same cost reporting model in all contracts established under the Sixth Framework Programme, except for entities otherwise using the FC model and which will have to use the FCF model for co-ordination actions and specific support actions.
 However, as derogation to this principle: